polhenarejos/picokeys-docs/docs/picohsm/index.md

 - Required middleware or libraries (e.g. PKCS#11)

 !!! note
-    Host-side setup is outside the scope of PicoKeyApp and depends on the operating system.
+    Host-side setup is outside the scope of PicoKey App and depends on the operating system.

 ---